 When getting the change event schema corresponding to a Salesforce object, the returned schema includes all object fields, even the fields that the user doesn't have access to.
-To get the event schema, use the eventSchema REST API resource.
-See Platform Event Schema by Event Name and Platform Event Schema by Schema ID in the REST API Developer Guide.
+See Get the Event Schema in the Platform Events Developer Guide.